endlesspint8/endlesspint8.github.io/night-night/index.md

 >
 > _"We all are, act accordingly."_

-So says Jack Nicholson's character, Frank Costello, to a nobody characater in _The Departed_.
-A seamingly superflous bit of banter who's short exchange belies what can be unpacked, both within the movie and when we step out of the theater.
-Our hour on the stage is all we have yet how often do we
+So says Jack Nicholson's character, Frank Costello, to a nobody sitting at the bar in _The Departed_.
+A seamingly superflous bit of banter whose short exchange belies what can be unpacked, both within the movie and when we step out of the theater.
+Our hour on the stage is all we have, all we know, and difficult to see beyond, as if we were blinded by the stage lights.
+The show will end.
+And though we know this we rarely know it with all of our being.
+Rather the knowledge of our inevitable demise is more often akin to being vaguely aware of an historical factoid.
+Interesting at times, amusing perhaps, but somehow inapplicable to daily life.

+Books are not life but they are one of the few things that I have found to make it richer.
+Reading is not the same thing as acting in the world but it is still one of the most rewarding activities available.
+I remain amused by my own death, regarding it more as theoretically true than the most incontrovertible fact of my existence.
+However, I am beginning to take it seriously enough to reconsider how I spend my life.
+A good part of that, of what remains, should be spent on reading only the things I find valuable and interesting.
+No excuses.

+There are undoubtedly more important things to address with what's left of one's time but I see no reason not to take the approach towards books as well.
+Exercising the culling of unnecessary objects, practices, and relationships from one's life while you still have the chance, the saying of "no", seems to me like a wonderful way to get a handle on what really counts, saying "yes".

 ---